SIMEXP/autism-signature/README.md

 ## Building the environment

 ### Installing dependencies
-To set up everything, you will first need a functional Python and R environment and run:
+To set up everything, ensure functional Python and R environments and run:

 ```bash
 invoke setup-all